rishiagarwal2000/mdp-planning/README.md

     ```sh
     $ python3 decoder.py --grid ../data/maze/grid10.txt --value_policy value_and_policy_file
     ```
+* MDP File Format

+    Each MDP is provided as a text file in the following format.

+    numStates S <br>
+    numActions A <br>
+    start st <br>
+    end ed1 ed2 ... edn <br>
+    transition s1 ac s2 r p <br>
+    transition s1 ac s2 r p <br>
+    . . . <br>
+    . . . <br>
+    . . . <br>
+    transition s1 ac s2 r p <br>
+    mdptype mdptype <br>
+    discount gamma <br>

+* Maze File Format

+    Each maze is provided in a text file as a rectangular grid of 0's, 1's, 2, and 3's.
+Here 0 denotes an empty tile, 1 denotes an obstruction/wall, 2 denotes the start state and 3 denotes an end state.

+Acknowledgments: The file formats and test datasets were provided as a part of an assignment in the course CS747.

 <!-- Adding a new algorithm -->
 ## Adding a new algorithm